aliaksandr-lebiadz/jfuture2019/README.md

 1. Set current directory to project directory;

-2. Build project using
+2. Build .war archive of the project using

     ```
-    mvn install
+    mvn compile war::war
     ```

-2. Run program using

-    ```
-    mvn exec:java -Dexec.mainClass=dev.jfuture.task.TaskSolver
-    ```

-The program will gather the data and make calculations.
-Note, that it may take a while.
-After that files "dynamics.html" and "directors.html" will be created in the project directory.

-You can see result examples in [dynamics.html](dynamics.html) and [directors.html](directors.html)
+3. Deploy the built .war file to the any servlet container

 ## Algorithm description
 * Task 1: